 North Tornado Alley vs. South Tornado Alley

-These fast moving winds are the steering mechanism for thunderstorms.
+These fast-moving winds are the steering mechanism for thunderstorms.
 Therefore, if the Jet Stream is moving at 75 mph, and the surface flow is 20 mph, we can generally assume that storms will be moving at a rate of speed of about 55 mph.

 If this is the case, then it makes storms extremely difficult to chase.
-The basic method here would be to try to get in front of the storms and place yourself in as safe position as possible and hope to see something as it goes flying by your location.
+The basic method here would be to try to get in front of the storms and place yourself in a safe position as possible and hope to see something as it goes flying by your location.

 The reason for storms being generally slower in the Northern Plains is, yes, the Jet Stream.
-As it retreats further north it becomes more linear in nature during the latter months of the peak tornado season.
+As it retreats further north it becomes more linear during the latter months of the peak tornado season.
 This means that it doesn’t have such a deep trough.
 Therefore, the upper-level winds are generally slower due to a less amplified feature in the jet stream.
 There are pros and cons to both.